What was the FIT?

 The Feed In tariff scheme came to an end on the 31st March 2019.

 There is currently no subsidy available for generating renewable electricity nor is it likely that any such scheme will be introduced in the future.

 Whilst the cost of installing PV continues to fall, the cost of purchased electricity continues to increase.
 Farmers and others who have high electricity usage will especially benefit from installing solar PV where they use most of the electricity they generate on farm.

 Poultry sheds, Dairy units, Grain and Potato stores all offer excellent financial returns from solar PV.

 Static Caravan Parks where the site owner owns the electricity supply and then recharges each tenant with their metered electricity consumption can offer extremely good financial returns from a solar PV installation.

 For Solar PV installations over 100kWp a Power Purchase Agreement with a "Green Energy” company is likely to provide the best return.
 Under this arrangement, in addition to your Generation meter, a half hourly Export meter is fitted to the installation to record exactly how much electricity you do not use and export to the National Grid.
-You are then paid for this amount at a value which is usually over 40% of the current price of wholesale electricity.
+You are then paid for this amount at a value which is usually over 40% of the current retail price of electricity.